termie/urbsville/README.rst

 The Proxy
 ---------

-There are actually two types of Proxy, DeviceProxy and UrbProxy, but they are effectively the same, both are simply intended to act exactly like their non-proxy counterpart but to forward write actions across a network boundary and to replay events received over that boundary.
+There are actually two types of Proxy, DeviceProxy and HubProxy, but they are effectively the same, both are simply intended to act exactly like their non-proxy counterpart but to forward write actions across a network boundary and to replay events received over that boundary.